SelasiEtch/MPPT_Comparison_Final/docs/report.md

 Results:

 Seen in Figure 3, we test the accuracy of the neural network irradiance estimates on I-V curves that we were able to generate from datasheet values of our panel modules through Simulink’s SimScape PV Array Block.
-While not exact (we see about a 14% error), the irradiance estimates are in proximity to the actual values of irradiance for each I-V curve.
+While not exact (we see about a 14% error), the irradiance estimates are in proximity to the actual values of irradiance for each I-V curve.It is important to note that the I-V curves shown are not an exact replica of our solar panel modules, and have a tolerance associated with the datasheet values used to create them in Simulink software.
 <a href="https://www.youtube.com/shorts/F8F-q0dnJ0A"> Irradiance Estimator Test Video </a>.